Skip to Content

 Chestnut’s Nutrition Fact

 Chestnuts are not just tasty; they are also nutritious.
-Here’s the nutritional value in 100g of chestnuts:
+Here’s the nutritional value for 100g of chestnuts:

 • Calories: Around 213 calories, making them a moderate-calorie nut.